SantoshKotagiDevOps/KPMG_Assignment/IDMS/README.md

 * Invoke-RestMethod -Headers @{"Metadata"="true"} -Method GET -NoProxy -Uri "http://169.254.169.254/metadata/instance?api-version=2021-02-01" | ConvertTo-Json -Depth 64

 or else use the ps script from the repo, both gives the same result.
-However, ps script is structured and be reused.
+However, ps script is structured and can be reused.